-Breach of Implied Warranty of Habitability (All Plaintiffs Against Defendants County, City, Illumination Foundation, Midnight Mission, and Mercy House Living Centers)
+Breach of Implied Warranty of Habitability (Cal.
+Gov't Code §§ 810, 815 et seq.)
+(All Plaintiffs Against Defendants County, City, Illumination Foundation, Midnight Mission, and Mercy House Living Centers)

-237. Plaintiffs incorporate herein by reference the above allegations and Counts(s), as if set forth in full.

-238. Defendants have statutory and common-law duties to ensure that their facilities are sanitary and fit for human habitation.
+- 326. Plaintiffs incorporate herein by reference the above allegations and Counts(s), as if set forth in full. - 327.
+California Gov't Code § 815.2 provides that a public entity is liable for injury caused by its employee acting within the scope of their employment if the act or omission would have given rise to a cause of action against that employee. - 328.
+California Government Code § 815.6 provides for liability against a public entity when: (1) the entity violates an enactment; (2) the plaintiffs are in the class of persons protected by the enactment; (3) the enactment is intended to protect the type of injury complained of by the plaintiffs; (4) the violation of the enactment is the proximate cause of the injury; and, (5) the public entity did not exercise reasonable diligence in discharging its duty established by the enactment. - 329.
+An enactment includes a federal or state constitutional provision, a statute, charter provision, ordinance, or properly adopted regulation. - 330.
+Defendants have statutory and common-law duties to ensure that their facilities are sanitary and fit for human habitation.
 See, e.g., Cal.
 Civ.
 Code § 1941; Cal.
 Health & Safety Code § 17920.3; Cal.
 Code Regs. tit.
-25, §§ 34, 7959(f), 8417; Orange County, Cal., Municipal Code § 7-9-148.8.(d)(7) (2013) (In effect during relevant time period) and Anaheim, Cal., Municipal Code §§ 18.38.125.0404-0405; 18.38.125.1101-1102 (2012) (In effect during relevant time period).
+25, §§ 34, 7959(f), 8417; Orange County, Cal., Municipal Code § 7-9-148.8(d)(7) (2013) (In effect during relevant time period) and Anaheim, Cal., Municipal Code §§ 18.38.125.0404-0405; 18.38.125.1101-1102 (2012) (In effect during relevant time period).
+These statutes are enactments within the meaning of California Government Code § 815.6.
 These duties run both to the residents of these facilities but also to the government agencies that finance them and, ultimately, to the people and to the taxpayers.
+Plaintiffs are in the class of persons protected by these enactments, and these enactments are intended to protect against the type of injury complained of by Plaintiffs.
+Defendants County, City, Illumination Foundation, Midnight